GitableRoy/VirtualCamp/README.md

 5. Exit settings and reboot your VM

 #### Dev permissions
 Permissions are restored to partitions 640 instead of 777 when restarting computer.
 This issue has only occurred with a manually partitioned Windows and not for Boot Camp Assistant created Windows.
-Fix this by:
+Fix this by either:
-1. Rerun `vcamp create` with the exact sub options as before
+- Rerunning `vcamp create` with the exact sub options as before
-2. Manually changing permissions in Terminal
+- Manually changing permissions in Terminal
   - Use `diskutil list` to find EFI and YOUR_PARTITION's identifiers
   - `chmod 777 /dev/EFI_IDENTIFIER`
   - `chmod 777 /dev/YOUR_PARTITION_IDENTIFIER`